Let’s talk about email marketing for bloggers.

 - Final thoughts: How to nail your email marketing for bloggers

-The blogging tools and techniques at the disposal of marketers today are constantly evolving—which has caused some to lose interest in email.
+The blogging tools and techniques marketers have at their disposal today are constantly evolving — which has caused some to lose interest in email.

-It has some of the highest ROI of any digital marketing channel, driving $44 for every $1 spent.
+Email has some of the highest ROI of any digital marketing channel, driving $36 for every $1 spent.
 Social media may make the headlines, but email is 40 times more effective at acquiring new customers than Facebook or Twitter.

 Clearly, email marketing can be a powerful weapon in the blogger’s digital marketing arsenal.

-Here are four key ways email is stands out from other marketing techniques for bloggers:
+Here are four key ways email stands out from other marketing techniques for bloggers:

-- It’s personal: Email marketing allows you to personalize messages for each individual in your email list.
-By collecting information about your readers at sign up, you can create segmented lists (using an email marketing tool like ConvertKit) that allow you to tailor your message in all sorts of creative ways.
+- It’s personal: Email marketing allows you to personalize messages for each individual on your email list.
+By collecting information about your readers during sign-up, you can create segmented lists (using an email marketing tool like ConvertKit).
+This allows you to tailor your message in all sorts of creative ways.

-- It’s measurable: While almost all digital marketing channels include some sort of analytics to gauge results, email is one of the most easily measurable.
-The impact of email campaigns can often be measured in real-time across a wide range of behaviors, allowing you to accurately determine the ROI of your efforts.
+- It’s measurable: While most digital marketing channels include some sort of analytics to gauge results, email is one of the most easily measurable.
+The impact of each email marketing campaign can often be measured in real-time across a wide range of behaviors, allowing you to accurately determine the ROI of your efforts.

 - It’s scalable: Email is arguably the greatest one-to-many communication tool ever invented, especially for bloggers.
-No matter how large your list grows, email allows you to deliver a consistent experience to everyone on your list.
+No matter how much you grow your email list, email allows you to deliver a consistent experience to everyone on your list.

 Alright, so clearly email marketing is a major channel you need to pay attention to as a blogger.

-But beyond just its benefits from a marketing perspective, email marketing also stands to help you monetize your blog much more effectively.
+But beyond just its benefits from a marketing perspective, email marketing can also help you monetize your blog much more effectively.